ysyk2021/how-to-enhance-your-focus-and-concentration-for-optimal-performance-at-work/src/chapter-11.md

-# Chapter 11: Incorporating Focus and Concentration Practices into Company Culture and Practices

 Incorporating focus and concentration practices into company culture and practices can yield significant benefits for both employees and organizations.
 In this chapter, we will discuss the importance of incorporating focus and concentration practices into company culture and practices, as well as techniques for integrating these practices into decision-making, operations, and governance.